mortazavilab/swan_vis/tutorials/analysis_tools.md

 es_df = sg.find_es_genes(verbose=True)
 ```

+    Testing each novel edge for exon skipping:   0%|          | 0/855 [00:00<?, ?it/s]

+    Analyzing 855 intronic edges for ES

     Testing each novel edge for exon skipping: 100%|██████████| 855/855 [1:26:06<00:00,  6.13s/it]

     Found 529 novel es events in 149 transcripts.